MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     1. Select **Close alert**.

-    The Slack and Twilio secrets were not remediated.
+    The Slack and Twilio secrets weren't remediated.
 Leave those alerts open to test GitHub's Push Protection feature in the next task.

 ### Test the GitHub Push protection feature